AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 ## Change the parent of an organization

-As a [!DNL Global Administrator](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/manage-administrators), you can reparent an organization in the organization hierarchy using the **[!UICONTROL Change hierarchy]** button.
+As a [global administrator](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/manage-administrators), you can reparent an organization in the organization hierarchy using the **[!UICONTROL Change hierarchy]** button.

 Changing the parent of an organization has the following impact: